Badhan-BUET-Zone/badhan-web/README.md

 **Developers** : https://badhan-buet.web.app/#/credits
 ## Description

-BADHAN is a Voluntary Blood Donors’ Orgnanization.It is totally a non-political, non-communal, non-regional, non-racial, secular and voluntary social organization.It operates with objective of Initiating social movement to build up a healthy society through motivating voluntary blood donation, donating blood voluntarily and others services and awareness programs throughout the whole country with 8 Zones,124 Units and 22,380 Volunteers.It was established on 24 October, 1997.
+BADHAN is a Voluntary Blood Donors’ Orgnanization.
+It is totally a non-political, non-communal, non-regional, non-racial, secular and voluntary social organization.
+It operates with objective of Initiating social movement to build up a healthy society through motivating voluntary blood donation, donating blood voluntarily and others services and awareness programs throughout the whole country with 8 Zones,124 Units and 22,380 Volunteers.
+It was established on 24 October, 1997.

-BADHAN,BUET Zone was officially inaugerated  on 18 September,2005 as a Zone of BADHAN.It has seven unit chronologically,
+BADHAN,BUET Zone was officially inaugerated  on 18 September,2005 as a Zone of BADHAN.
+It has seven unit chronologically,
 - Ahsan Ullah Hall Unit
 - chattri Hall Unit